anshumansp/Business_Consultant_Agent/frontend/README.md

 npm install
 \`\`\`

-3. Create a .env file in the root directory with the following variables:
+3. Create a .env file in the root directory:
 \`\`\`env
 # API Configuration
 VITE_API_URL=your_api_url